ATS Optimization

 1. Use the Right Keywords

-For a full keyword list, check 50 ATS Resume Keywords That Get Interviews.
+For a complete keyword strategy, read 50 ATS Resume Keywords That Get Interviews.

 3. Optimize Resume Formatting